viraj-khatavkar/hawkeye/README.md

 Now generate the Hawkeye migration:

 `php artisan hawkeye:migration`
-It will generate the `<timestamp>_entrust_setup_tables.php` migration.
+It will generate the `<timestamp>_hawkeye_setup_tables.php` migration.
 You may now run it with the artisan migrate command:

 `php artisan migrate`
 After the migration, one new table will be present: